Enterprise-CMCS/macpro-mdct-tools/README.md

 ### Running Workspace setup

+#### Pre-requisite's

+There are no pre-requisite's to running the script other than a Mac and a terminal.

 #### New Developers
 If you're new to the MDCT program and have not cloned any repositories yet please follow the steps below